 In Greek speaking Alexandria, there was a large Jewish community and around 250 B.C. a translation into Greek of the first books of the Hebrew Bible was made by Jewish scholars.
 This translation is called the Septuagint (meaning 70) because seventy different scholars translated the text independently; according to the Babylonian Talmud and other sources, when their translations were compared, they were all identical down to the last iota.

 In Hebrew the name Joshua is יֵשׁוּעַ (Yeshu’a); in the Greek of the Septuagint, it becomes Ιησους roughly pronounced as “ee-aye-soos.”
-In Hebrew the word for Messaiah is מָשִׁיחַ (Mashiach); in the Greek of the Septuagint, it becomes Χριστός.
+The word for Messaiah in Hebrew is מָשִׁיחַ (Mashiach); in the Greek of the Septuagint, it becomes Χριστός (the annointed one).

 The gospels of the New Testament were written in Greek in the latter part of the first century A.D.
 In the Greek text, this name of Jesus is Ιησους ; but this is the same as the Septuagint’s name for Joshua.
 Is Jesus’ real name “Joshua”?
 Should the Greek Χριστός be rendered as “Messaiah” in English?
 Mystères.

 The short answer is Yes; Jesus and Joshua have the same Hebrew name.
 Had the New Testament Gospels been written in Hebrew or Aramaic, Jesus Christ would have been called Yeshua Hamashiach by his disciples or, in English, Joshua the Messaiah.